 If you’re newer to working with Faronics Insight, start with their Quick Start Guide.
 Find tips in getting started before you enter the classroom.

+This printable guide will give you an overview of the buttons and tools available in Faronics.
 Remember, Faronics is only available in pre-configured labs, and not in standard classrooms or BYOD classrooms.

 The Teacher’s Console

 The following video narrates an overview of the features available in the Teacher’s Console.
 This guide takes place in a Windows 7 operating system, so your classroom installation may look or feel slightly different.